namadjidku/CarND-Advanced-Lane-Lines-master/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+On a challenge video the developed pipline did not work.
+The only one idea I have and this looks like a weak spot in the pipline is thresholding.
+Most probably the combinitation of thresholding techniques used for the main video does not work for some scenarios from the challenge video.